What We Heard and Actions We Are Taking

 While making past papers available can support the shift in practice, it is important that these are used as a resource in the wider context of teaching and learning.

-The 2021 and June 2022 Common Assessment Activities are currently available on NCEA.Education and unredacted versions can be accessed through teacher’s logins.
-Following feedback from the evaluation, the September 2022 paper will also be published during 2023.
+The 2022 and 2023 Common Assessment Activities (CAA) are currently available on NCEA.Education and unredacted versions can be accessed through NZQA teachers’ logins.

 The focus of resources provided by the Ministry is on teaching and learning materials.
 Introduction of the co-requisite is a key opportunity in shifting practice to support literacy, numeracy, te reo matatini and pāngarau as important skills across the curricula.